outpaddling/libxtend/README.md

 free to use for any purpose.
 If you have any ideas or better yet, functions to contribute, please let us know by opening an issue.

+## Summary list of functions

+This [summary man page](./functions.html) lists available functions.
+It is also available via "man libxtend" when libxtend is properly installed via a package manager.
+Each function listed has its own man page with a more detailed description.

 ## Design and Implementation

 The code is organized following basic object-oriented design principals, but